-Jean-Karl Vernay is a French racing driver who currently competes in the TCR International Series with Leopard Racing/Team WRT.
+Jean-Karl Vernay is a French racing driver who currently competes in the TCR International Series with Leopard Racing/Team WRT and he wins the championship title in 2017.
 Earlier in a career, JK Vernay was successful single-seater and sports car racer, collecting few championship titles but also a class victory at 24 hours of Le Mans.

 He was a champion in the 2005 Formula Renault Campus France, 2010 Indy Lights series and 2012 Porsche Carrera Cup France.
 At 24h Le Mans, he was the GTE Am class winner in 2013, driving Porsche 911 GT3 RSR for IMSA Performance Matmut.